 Children love attention.
 They want validation.
 Whatever they create they often want to show it to someone and share it.
 They like to give things away too.
 They understand a joy shared is doubled and a problem shared is cut in half.
 Some adults are less interested to show others what they make and many won't show anyone at all out of fear, pride, and selfishness.
 Often times there is an outward act of not being interested in what others think while inwardly wanting approval.
 People can present themselves falsely and it can require discerning to read what they really want.
 Children are often times not like this because they have yet to learn this false and deceptive way of living.
 They have this honest, sincere, genuineness with an open mind and willingness to listen and learn.
 It can be good and perhaps spiritual to create in ourselves more with the attitude of a child.

-Matthew 18:3 And he said: “Truly I tell you, unless you change and become like little children, you will never enter the kingdom of heaven.
+Matthew 18:3 “Most certainly I tell you, unless you turn, and become as little children, you will in no way enter into the Kingdom of Heaven.
+WEB

 It is important to God, for us, not to place more dependence upon material and physical things then building Godly character ~ doing God's will.
 We must not sacrifice our spiritual development in truth, compassion, love, justice, and peace for material things.